 Check for successful deallocation when deallocating a pointer by using the stat= specifier.

-6.15 Arithmetic Wrap-around Error [FIF]
+6.15 Arithmetic wrap-around error [FIF]

 6.15.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.15 is applicable to Fortran .
 This vulnerability is applicable to Fortran for integer values.
 Some processors have an option to detect this vulnerability at run time.